-Who were the mysterious Crethi and Plethi?
+Who Were the Mysterious Crethi and Plethi?

-This website is named after the Crethi and Plethi, because they were at a certain time (from 1007 b.c. to 965 b.c.) the gentile mercenaries who formed the elite bodyguard of King David, who was at that time King of Israel.
-But what were the events that led to the historical fact that this strange group of men became so close to a jewish King of Israel?
+Although much of the origin of The Crethi and The Plethi is unknown and needs further archeological research, there are accounts of The Crethi and The Plethi in ancient texts and archeological prove of their ancient existence.
+They are explicitly mentioned in the TaNaKh [Hebrew Bible] as [King] David’s guards.
+The Crethi and The Plethi were gentile mercenaries which, at a certain time (around 1010 to 965 BC), formed an elite unit of [body]guards of [King] David, who was at that time King of ancient Israel.
+But what were the events that led to the historical fact that this strange group of heroic outlaws became so close to a Jewish King of Israel?

-During that time they undoubtedly became loyal to David and trusted him with their lives.
-The Crethi and Plethi recognized God’s favor and blessing over David’s life and his leadership and heroism.
-At the same time David recognized the loyalty and devoutness of his men towards him.
-After several years, Saul’s army was defeated by the filistines in a large battle and although David grieved about the dead of King Saul, this also was his opportunity to become King himself.
-And so he did and with the help of the Crethi and the Plethi, King David defeated the Jebusites in Jerusalem (around the year 1010 B.C.E.) and established Israel (the twelve Jewish tribes) as one nation, with Jerusalem as capital of Israel.
-From that time on, the Crethi and Plethi were King David’s personal Royal Bodyguard within his army in a time when the Kingdom of Israel became a prosperous and great Kingdom.
+During that time, David undoubtedly earned the respect of The Crethi and The Plethi and they became loyal to David and trusted their new leader.
+The Crethi and The Plethi must have recognized God’s favor and blessing over David’s life and his leadership and heroism.
+At the same time David recognized the loyalty and devoutness of The Crethi and The Plethi towards him.
+When king Saul was killed by the Philistines and his army defeated in the Battle of Gilboa, David grieved over the dead of Saul, but it was also an opportunity for him to take what God had promised him years ago.
+And so he did and with the help of The Crethi and The Plethi, David defeated the Jebusites in Jerusalem (around the year 1010 BC) and once again united the twelve Jewish tribes with Jerusalem as its capital.
+From that time on, The Crethi and The Plethi served as King David’s loyal elite unit within his army in a time when the Kingdom of Israel would become a prosperous and great Kingdom.

-The Crethi and Plethi are mentioned in the Bible, (e.g. 2 sam.
+The Crethi and The Plethi are mentioned several times in the TaNakh, (e.g. 2 sam.
 8:18; 2 sam.
 15:14,18; 2 sam.
-20:7; 1 kgs 1:38,44) as the elite units of King David.
-Established as a military unit under the command of Benaiah, the son of Jehoiada.
-The elite unit remained loyal to the King when his son Absalom revolted and it participated in the war against Sheba, and was present at Solomon’s (David’s son) enthronement.
-They had many heroes in their ranks, who stood out in battle.
+20:7; 1 kgs 1:38,44) as the elite unit of King David.
+Established as a [military] elite unit under the command of Benaiah, the son of Jehoiada.
+The Crethi and The Plethi remained loyal to King David on several occasions, for example when David’s son Absalom revolted against David and drove him out of Jerusalem.
+They also participated in the war against Sheba, and were present at Solomon’s enthronement after King David’s death.
+According to several sources, they had many heroes in their ranks, who stood out in battle.

-What was the origin of these fierce warriors?
+What was the Origin of these Fierce Warriors?

-They eventually merged together and became one nation, better known as the filistines (with 5 major cities and their 5 rulers) and in those days they were sworn enemies of the 12 Jewish tribes in the rest of Canaan.
-Together, the Crethi and Plethi, also were called “the sea people”, which also indicates an ancestry of overseas people and their craftsmanship of trade (as they lived along the coast of what is now called Gaza).
-They were fierce warriors and fond of war, they had the genius of military organisation and established a military nation in Gaza.
+The Crethi and The Plethi eventually merged together and/or formed an alliance with the Philistines (with 5 major cities and their 5 rulers) and were sworn enemies of the 12 Jewish tribes in the rest of ancient Canaan.
+Together, The Crethi and The Plethi, were also called “the sea people“, which also indicates an ancestry of overseas people and their craftsmanship of trade (as they lived along the coast of Canaan and what is now called Gaza).
+Some [modern] sources describe The Crethi and The Plethi as fierce warriors and fond of war, they also had the genius of military organisation and established a military nation in and around [modern] Gaza.

-We are the modern Crethi and Plethi.
+In that sense, we are the modern Crethi and Plethi.

 - Dutch: Crethi Plethi